 It's worth noting that the Hummingbird UL achieves its low weight with notably narrow dimensions that many will find constrictive.
 Its ultra-high fill power down also comes with an ultra-high list price.
 If you can look past these faults, you get a traditional mummy bag that supplies an unparalleled warmth-to-weight ratio.
 There may be no better choice when the ounces really matter.

 If you know you "sleep cold" or have plans for colder trips in the spring or fall, the Western Mountaineering UltraLite is the bag for you.
-With 17 ounces of 850+ fill power down and a legit draft collar, our testers think it is easily the warmest bag in the review.
-At the same time, its full-length zipper and horizontal baffle construction give you ample options to shed heat and avoid overheating on hot summer nights.
-In the field, we could sleep comfortably in this bag across an expansive range of overnight temperatures from 10° to 55°F.
+With 17 ounces of 850+ fill power down and a legit draft collar, we have no trouble calling the warmest bag in the review.
+At the same time, its full-length zipper and horizontal baffle construction provide ample options to shed heat and cool off on warmer nights.
+In the field, we slept comfortably in this bag across an expansive range of overnight temperatures from 10° to 55°F.

-The primary drawback to this exceptional performance is a staggering price tag.
-We also believe that a less insulated bag would be adequate for most 3-season travelers while offering advantages in weight and packed size.
-Nevertheless, if you're looking for a fantastic bag that's assured to keep you toasty, the UltraLite is our favorite model.
+The primary drawback to this exceptional performance is a staggering price tag, although many may appreciate that Western Mountaineering is a small company that produces all its bags in the USA.
+We also think most 3-season hikers can make do with a less insulated bag boasting a lighter weight and smaller packed size.
+Nevertheless, if you're looking for a fantastic bag that's almost guaranteed to keep you toasty, the UltraLite is our favorite model.

-Our review team researched more than 100 of the most popular backpacking sleeping bags before purchasing 17 of the best to undergo extensive hands-on testing.
+Our review team researched over a hundred of the most popular backpacking sleeping bags before purchasing 20 of the best to undergo extensive hands-on testing.
 We measured warmth, weight, and packed size in the lab.
-The remaining performance characteristics, including comfort, versatility, and design, were assessed in the spectacular landscapes of California's Sierra Nevada, Wyoming's Wind River Range, Grand Staircase Escalante National Monument, and Death Valley National Park.
-Bags were tested at elevations ranging from 150 feet below to 14,000 feet above sea-level with nighttime lows between 10°F and 70°F.
+We assessed the remaining performance characteristics, including comfort, versatility, and design, in the spectacular landscapes of California's Sierra Nevada, Wyoming's Wind River Range, Grand Staircase Escalante National Monument, and Death Valley National Park.
+Bags were tested at elevations ranging from 150 feet below to 14,000 feet above sea level with nighttime lows between 10°F and 70°F.

 Analysis and Test Results